A girls' soccer team smiles to the camera.

 Child protection threatened by conflict, climate change and rising costs

-Marginalized families and communities are forced to make difficult and dangerous choices that have far-reaching consequences for children’s well-being, now and in the future.
-These include engaging in begging, child labour, dropping out of school, sexual exploitation and child marriage as coping mechanisms for avoiding hunger.
-Fewer than 35 per cent of children are reported to have access to social protection systems, and because of this, families fall victim to these negative coping mechanisms to survive severe material deprivation.
+Marginalized families and communities are forced to make difficult and dangerous choices that have farreaching consequences for child well-being, now and in the future.
+These include child labour, begging, dropping out of school, sexual exploitation and child marriage as coping mechanisms for avoiding hunger.
+In the least developed countries, slightly more than one in five children (aged 5 to 17) are engaged in labour that is considered detrimental to their health and development.
+Fewer than 35 per cent of children are reported to have access to social protection systems.
+Because of this, families fall victim to these negative coping mechanisms in order to survive severe material deprivation.

 ...